peshak2008/crewai_resumesummary_coverletter_generator/Readme.md

 ## Saving Resumes and Cover Letters as PDFs

 The custom resume and cover letter generator offers the capability to save generated documents as PDFs.
 This feature is particularly beneficial for job application systems, as PDFs are widely accepted and maintain consistent formatting across different platforms and devices.
 However, setting up this feature requires additional steps and ensuring that all necessary libraries are installed.
+If you run into issues, set to false, and this will not create PDF files.

 ## Customizable Resume Fields